 Before you apply for any job, find out what the low, average and high rate of pay is based on your level of experience and state you live in.
 This is literally a quick web search using sites like Glassdoor or even LinkedIn.

-Many times, women take a backseat when it comes to asking employers for a higher rate of pay because we don’t want to seem like a, dare I say it… “a B-word”.
+Many times, women take a backseat when it comes to asking for a higher rate because we don’t want to seem like a, dare we say it… “a B-word”.
 Here’s a tip: don’t take the first offer!
-Men typical don’t, so why should you?
 Know the going rate, know your worth – and ask for it!

-If you’re still having trouble making ends meet each month, find out if you qualify better (and potentially LOWER) repayment plan to fit your current budget.
-There are tons of options and government programs available to help graduates just like you possibly lower, reduce or even forgive some of your debt if you qualify.
-Check them out and see which program is right for you and your pocketbook
+If you’re still having trouble making ends meet each month, look at getting into a better repayment plan to fit your current needs and budget.
+There are tons of options and government programs available to help grads possibly lower, reduce or even forgive some of your debt if you qualify.
+Click here to see which program is right for you and your pocketbook.

 Link Disclaimer: Links to third-party web sites are provided for convenience only.
 Docupop does not endorse nor support the content of third-party links.
 Docupop is not responsible for the content of a third-party website.
 By clicking on a third-party link, you will leave the Docupop website.
 Privacy and security policies may differ from those practiced by Docupop.